-My most recent vacation provided the opportunity I needed to consider an issue I have been struggling with for months, and I am returning with clarity about what needs to be done.
-I am now ready to act with decisiveness, rather than putting things off any longer or making the wrong decision.
+This time to think is so important that if I am struggling with a decision and there’s a vacation coming up, I will often put it off until then.
+For example, one of my most recent vacations provided the opportunity I needed to consider a personnel issue I had been struggling with for months.
+After taking a break, I returned with clarity about what needed to be done.
+I was ready to act with decisiveness rather than put things off any longer or make the wrong decision.

 An important part of any leader’s job should be to take enough time to think.
 Many of us are in leadership positions because we have demonstrated our ability to act, but that often comes at the expense of thinking.
 Taking the time to truly think and reflect on major decisions is one of the most important things we can do.
-So, if you haven’t done so in a while, take a break – it’s good for business.
+So, if you haven’t done so in a while, take a break – it’s good for you and your organization.

 For more FREE RESOURCES on this topic and others, visit our free resources page.